-Learn more about credit scores on the FTC website.
+To learn more about credit scores, click here to visit the FTC website.

 If there's something on your credit report that you'd like to get rid of, the ads that you see and hear from those "credit repair" companies may sound appealing.
 They promise to legally change your credit report, bring up your score, and give you a fresh start.
 Can it be true?

 The bad news is that most credit repair firms are nothing more than thinly veiled scams.
 If you see any of these red flags, walk away:

 - The company asks for money before doing anything for you.

 - They advise you not to be in contact with the three major credit reporting companies: TransUnion, Equifax, and Experian.

 - They promise they are able to change anything on your credit report, even delinquencies that are recent and accurate.

 - They advise you to create a brand new credit history by applying for an EIN to use in place of your social security number.